CleverRaven/Cataclysm-DDA/doc/NPCs.md

 #### `dynamic_line`
 The `dynamic_line` is the line spoken by the NPC.
 It is optional.
 If it is not defined and the topic has the same id as a built-in topic, the `dynamic_line` from that built-in topic will be used.
 Otherwise the NPC will say nothing.
 [See the chapter about Dynamic Lines below](#dynamic-lines) for more details.

+Note that if `dynamic_line` is an object and contains a `str` member, it is treated as a translation object in which you can specifiy the translation context, translator comments, and so on.

 #### `speaker_effect`
 The `speaker_effect` is an object or array of effects that will occur after the NPC speaks the `dynamic_line`, no matter which response the player chooses.
 [See the chapter about Speaker Effects below](#speaker-effects)) for more details.